Hello. I’m an Android app developer on the Wadiz App Development Team.

 Developing a desktop app seemed daunting at first, but I was also excited by the prospect of taking on a new challenge.
 Since I was able to use Compose as well, I felt like I’d killed two birds with one stone after finishing the project.

 However, there are still a few areas for improvement.
 Based on feedback, some users suggested that a drawer navigation system—which allows for edits on a single screen—would be more convenient than a dialog box.
-We plan to use this feedback to improve the UI/UX.
+We plan to take this into account and improve the UI/UX accordingly.

-Additionally, to make the tool more user-friendly for operations staff, we plan to replace technical terms like `lineHeight`, `gravity`, and `margin` with terminology that is easier for everyone to understand.
+Additionally, to make the system easier for operations staff to use, we plan to replace technical terms like `lineHeight`, `gravity`, and `margin` with terminology that is easier for everyone to understand.

 I’m excited to see the endless possibilities that Server-Driven UI and Compose Multiplatform will bring.
-I’m also curious about the features that will be added in future updates.
+I’m also curious about the features coming to the Experimental section.
 It was a pleasure to gain such valuable experience. 🙂🚀

 Curious about the App Development Team’s culture?👉 Click here

-The App Development Team also created the Instagram sharing feature!👉 Click here
+The App Development Team also created the Instagram share feature!👉 Click here

 View our current development job openings 👉 Click here